 Therefore, most fintechs that we work with and pretty much everyone we interviewed for our research told us that a large part of their marketing efforts, particularly during the early days, is centered around building trust with their audience.

-It was reported that owned media content plays a very important part in building this trust, through the following means
+Owned media content plays a very important part in building this trust, through the following means

 But before investing in any owned media output, it’s important to have the